 These configuration changes will take a few moments to be reflected by your NodeBalancer.
-If everything is configured on your backend correctly, once the changes have gone through, the Status column will update from Unknown to UP.
+If everything is configured on your backend correctly, once the changes have gone through, the Node Status column will update to 1 up / 0 down.

-If the backend status reports DOWN, check to make sure that your web application is configured to respond on the Linode’s private IP address.
+If the backend status reports 0 up / 1 down, check to make sure that your web application is configured to respond on the Linode’s private IP address.
+You do this by adding the private IP address to your /etc/hosts file on your Linode and then reboot your Linode.
 There might be a virtual host mismatch as well – check the notes in the next section.

 Now that the backend is up, go directly to your NodeBalancer’s IP address in a browser.
 You should see your web application as the NodeBalancer proxies the traffic through.

 You might not see the web application that you expect when you go directly to the NodeBalancer’s IP address.
 This is due to virtual hosts, and is not an issue unique to NodeBalancers.
 In the default configurations of many web servers, an application might only be configured to respond for certain hostnames.
 This can impact testing NodeBalancers as well as the behavior of their health checks.

 It is important to configure the “default” virtual host in your web server to point at something useful.
 NodeBalancer will pass the Host header from a browser untouched, so virtual hosts will work entirely normally once you are pointing a domain at the NodeBalancer.
 It is only mentioned here because testing NodeBalancers can demonstrate quirks in a web server’s configuration, particularly when browsing by the NodeBalancer’s IP address.